eu-nebulous/sal/README.md

 ### 8. Edge device deregistration

 #####  8.1.
 [DeleteEdgeNode endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/4-edge-endpoints.md#44--deleteedgenode-endpoint)
-This endpoint is used to deregister edge device using it's ID which is returned during (registration process)[https://github.com/eu-nebulous/sal/#3-edge-device-registration] and can be retrived by using GetEdgeNodes endpoint.
+This endpoint is used to deregister edge device using its ID which is returned during (registration process)[https://github.com/eu-nebulous/sal/#3-edge-device-registration] and can be retrived by using GetEdgeNodes endpoint.

 ### 9. Cloud deregistration

 #####  9.1.
 [RemoveClouds endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/2-cloud-endpoints.md#27--removeclouds-endpoint)
 This endpoint allows you to deregister one or more cloud infrastructures and undeploy its nodes from the cloud provider.

-### 10. SAL Persistance (for developers and project mentors)
+### 10. SAL Persistence (for developers and project mentors)
 SAL supports the clean operations for clusters, clouds, edge devices and the SAL database.
-These are to be used for maintainance puposes and by NebulOuS developers to assure that all the resources were undeployed and removed properly, not just from SAL, but as well from the ProActive server and cloud provieders.
+These are to be used for maintenance purposes and by NebulOuS developers to assure that all the resources were undeployed and removed properly, not just from SAL, but as well from the ProActive server and cloud providers.
 #####  10.1.
 [CleanAll endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/0-persistence-endpoints.md#01---clean-all-endpoint)
 #####  10.2.
 [CleanAll Clusters endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/0-persistence-endpoints.md#02---clean-all-clusters-endpoint)
 #####  10.3.
 [CleanAll Clouds endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/0-persistence-endpoints.md#03---clean-all-clouds-endpoint)